dextercd/Midilute/README.md

 Linux** via software made by Valve called Proton.
 Because of this the program I wrote unfortunately only works on Linux.

-It uses Guile and ALSA.
+It uses Guile, ALSA, and xdotool.

 * Guile runs on Windows via Cygwin or MinGW, but
 * ALSA only runs on Linux.
+* xdotool is available on many \*nix platforms.

 If you want something like this for Windows:

-I know that the creator of Lutebot is [working on a new version that has midi device support.](https://mordhau.com/forum/topic/13519/mordhau-lute-bot/?page=10#c182).
+I know that the creator of Lutebot is [working on a new version that has midi device support](https://mordhau.com/forum/topic/13519/mordhau-lute-bot/?page=10#c182).
 There is also [another project](https://github.com/Pygex/LuteController) that seems to support this feature.

 ## How to use the program